Sticky date puddings

 ½ cup(s), (125ml)

-- Preheat oven to 180°C. Lightly spray a 12-hole (⅓ cup capacity) muffin tin with oil.
-Line bases with a disc of baking paper.
+- Preheat oven to 180°C. Lightly spray a 12-hole ⅓ cup (80 ml) capacity muffin tray with oil.
+Line base of muffin holes with a disc of baking paper.

-- Using electric beaters, beat spread and brown sugar in a medium bowl until pale and creamy.
-Add eggs, one at a time, beating after each addition.
-Add sifted combined flours and date mixture, in alternating batches, and stir to combine.
-Spoon mixture evenly into muffin tin.
+- Beat oil spread and ⅓ cup (75 g) brown sugar in a medium bowl with an electric mixer until pale and creamy.
+Beat in eggs, one at a time, until combined.
+Stir in combined sifted flours and date mixture, in alternating batches, until combined.
+Spoon mixture evenly into prepared muffin tray.

 - Bake for 20 minutes or until a skewer inserted into centre of muffins comes out clean.
 Set aside for 5 minutes before turning onto a wire rack.

-- Combine extra brown sugar and cream in a medium saucepan on low.
-Cook, stirring, for 5 minutes or until sugar dissolves.
-Increase heat to high and bring to the boil.
-Reduce heat and simmer, uncovered, for 2-3 minutes or until sauce thickens.
+- Meanwhile, combine extra ¼ cup (55 g) brown sugar and cream in a small saucepan over low heat.
+Cook, stirring, until sugar dissolves.
+Increase heat and simmer for 2–3 minutes or until sauce thickens slightly.

 - Place warm puddings on serving plates.
-Drizzle with hot caramel sauce and serve immediately.
+Serve drizzled with hot caramel sauce.